stefanavey/datahack-team6/README.md

 - **officer_id** - the officer ID
 - **incident_date** - date of incident
 - **incident_time** - time of incident (00:00 to 23:59)
+- **district** - the district extracted from **beat_2012_geocoded**
 - **beat_2012_geocoded** - beats
+  - A police beat is an area.
+  - Described by integer up to 4 digits.
+  - A beat is a subset of a district.
+  - The first two digits of a beat represent the District.
 - **complaint_category** - category of the complaint
 - **complaint_name** - category of the complaint
 - **final_finding** - The final finding